wp-plugins/acuity-online-appointment-scheduling/readme.txt

 height: defaults to 600px (optional)
 border: defaults to 0 (optional)

+We recommend adding the tag in text mode instad of visual to prevent other formatting of the URL being inadvertently added.
 Support is available at http://AcuityScheduling.com/help.php

 == Changelog ==

+= 1.1.0 =
+* Adding companion Javascript for more seamless embedding into your website with easier scrolling and seamless size adjustment in modern browsers.

 = 1.0.1 =
 * Updated default width from 775px to 100%